What are enzymes?

 Which enzymes are in dietary supplements?

 Most dietary enzyme supplements are derived from plants such as papaya, pineapple, and Aspergillus fungi.
 The fungal derived enzymes constitute the majority of enzymes in dietary supplements, and are highly purified from the fungal organism.
-These fungi are not the same as yeast (Candida albicans), and cannot promote or cause any kind of fungal infection.
+These fungi are not the same as yeast (Candida albicans), and cannot promote or cause a yeast infection.
+Aspergillus is a common household contaminant to which we are constantly exposed.
 Many people who are sensitive to molds can take the enzymes with no problems.
 Often, fungal enzymes are better tolerated than enzymes from plant latex sources, such as papaya and pineapple.
 The enzymes available include different proteases, carbohydrases and lipases.

 - Peptidases (DPP IV, PEPs, etc.)